 Deciding on your messaging before you take the leap is business critical.
 Consider the history and origin story of your brand – how can it be translated to an eye-catching vehicle wrap that gets people talking?

-If in doubt, consult a reputable vehicle-wrapping firm with at least 10 years’ experience and they’ll walk you through the process and provide some design tips.
+If in doubt, consult a reputable vehicle-wrapping firm with at least 10 years’ experience and they’ll walk you through the process and provide some vehicle wrap ideas and design tips..

 - The magic of metrics – how can you track your performance?